 An eco-friendly meal with compostable products that break down naturally and safely benefits the environment in numerous ways.
 Above all, avoid foodstuffs with chemicals that are not only harmful to your health but also the environment.

 8. Avoid disposables

 One can carry reusable cloth napkins instead of paper towels and tissue.
-Avoid napkins which can easily be blown away by wind because they litter the environment.
+Avoid napkins that can easily be blown away by wind because they litter the environment.
 Also, avoid meals that generate waste like fruits.
-If that can’t be avoided, make sure you dispose the peels responsibly.
+If that can’t be avoided, make sure you dispose of the peels responsibly.